mlmisha/3-UTR-length/README.md

 > tg: *@ml_misha* </br>
 > bisy201072@gmail.com

 Hello!
-This is the repository corresponding to the research about the distribution of lengths of 3' untranslated regions (3'UTR) of the eukaryotic transcripts.
+This is the repository corresponding to the research on the distribution of lengths of 3' untranslated regions (3'UTR) of the eukaryotic transcripts.
 (2024)

 **Supervisor**: Biziaev Nikita, Alkalaeva Elena